 There are 30 owltastic children in Barn owl Class taught by Mrs Glass and

 supported by Mrs Barker.
-Mrs Rayns will be teaching the class every Thursday.
+Mrs Cobb will be teaching the class every Friday morning.
 Keep an eye on our website page to discover what

 we have been learning about and what is planned this year!